Dzivenu/constitution-of-ireland-markdown/constitution_of_ireland.md

         Council to establish a common defence pursuant to Article 42 of the Treaty on European Union where that common defence would include the State.\
+    10. The State may ratify the Treaty on Stability, Coordination and Governance in the Economic and Monetary Union done at Brussels on the 2nd day of March 2012.
+No provision of this Constitution invalidates laws enacted, acts done or measures adopted by the State that are necessitated by the obligations of the State under that Treaty or prevents laws enacted, acts done or measures adopted by bodies competent under that Treaty from having the force of law in the State.\

 5. 1.
 Every international agreement to which the State becomes a party shall be laid before Dáil Éireann.\